-A sparse few of the lightweight options work with infant car seats.
+Only a sparse few of the lightweight options are compatible with infant car seats.
 For the most part this category of stroller isn't known for this capability, so it really isn't a strike against them if they didn't offer it, more of a bonus if they did.
 The Britax B-Agile 3, the Baby Jogger City Mini and the Mountain Buggy Nano all accept a variety of infant car seats with additional adapters.
 The BabyZen Yoyo+ works with one infant car seat, the Graco Breaze works with Graco brand seats, and the Recaro EasyLife works with the Recaro Performance Coupe.

 Ease of Setup

-In the end, it is difficult to say that there is one best product for everyone.
-The needs of parents and their passengers vary depending on how often the stroller will be used, and for what kind of activities.
-Some of the products are better for quick trips around the city, while others are better for longer trips to the park or shopping.
-Some have so many features, they could mange double duty as a primary stroller, while others are so minimal they make great commuting products, but not much else.
+In the end, it is difficult to say that there is only one best product for everyone.
+The needs of parents and their passengers vary depending on how often the stroller will be used, the duration it will be used for, and the kind of activities.
+Some of the strollers are better for quick trips around the city, while others are better for longer trips to the park or shopping.
+Some have so many features they could mange double duty as a primary stroller, while others are so minimal they make great commuting products, but possibly not much else.

 — Juliet Spurrier, MD, Wendy Schmitz, and BabyGearLab Review Team